AlexKarmaz/ReactJS-Mentoring/README.md

 <p>3.
 Measure coverage level with coverage report.</p>
 <p>4.
 Cover “Add movie” modal dialog components with unit-tests, mock all external
 dependencies using Jest mocks </p>

+<h2>Task 10 (Server-Side Rendering)</h2>
+<p>Implement server rendering in your NodeJS application.
+Use async actions, redux should provide initial state from server.</p>
+<p>Server should handle query parameters to compute correct initial state.</p>
+<p>Implement route masking.
+Next.js provides this functionality out of the box, but its usage
+is not required.
+Example of route masking:</p>
+<p>localhost/search/Hello%20Friend</p>
+<p>localhost/search/Search%20Query</p>
+<p>When a new user lands on the page with such URL, you should perform search and display
+results</p>
+<p>Add code splitting to your app.
+You can use dynamic import() syntax in conjunction with
+webpack and React.lazy, some library (react-loadable), or next.js.</p>